Gallery-of-Kaeon/Kaeon-ACE/README.md

 Kaeon ACE is a system that establishes a standard set of interfaces and features for game engines.
-It provides a cross-engine file format in which a game can be encoded, a modular model for game engine design, and a file format that establishes a metagame across various unrelated games by amalgamating their save data.
+It provides a cross-engine file format in which a game can be encoded, a modular model for game engine design, and a file format that establishes a metagame across various games by amalgamating their save data.

 <h2 align="center">Contents of this Repository</h2>